 My father’s life of visiting the aged and infirm help remind me to do the same.
 I don’t reach out to dozens of elderly people like he did, but his example has helped me to think of those that I do know and to visit them.
 Sometimes I think of an elderly friend and realize that I should get around to paying them a visit.
 Then I think of what my father would do, and I go see or call them immediately—not later.

-You served your mission in New Zealand.
-What is something you admired about the people that you incorporated into your life?
+Clark S. Monson served his mission in New Zealand.
+What is something he admired about the people?

 In New Zealand I got to know and teach Polynesian people from many different Island groups.
 I love the faith, warmth and humility of the Polynesians.